-Prevalence of cocaine use (including crack) appears to be increasing across the UK.
+Prevalence of cocaine use (including crack) appears to have increased in recent years across the UK.
 The latest European Drug Report from the European Monitoring Centre for Drugs and Drug Addiction shows that England and Wales had the highest prevalence of cocaine use in Europe in 2019.